Gian99Marco/House-Price-Prediction-Spark/README.md

 - Year Built
 - Number of Bedrooms

-The dataset can be found at this link: [House Prices](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques)
+The dataset can be found on the Kaggle website at this link: [House Prices](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques)

 ### Technologies Used
 - **Apache Spark**: For distributed data processing and machine learning model training.